shotgunsoftware/tk-core/docs/environment_variables.rst

 ``SGTK_DEFAULT_AUTH_METHOD``
 ----------------------------
-Specifies which authentication method should be selected if none is selected yet.
+Specifies which authentication method should be selected if none are selected yet.
 Available values are `credentials`, `qt_web_login`, and `app_session_launcher`.

-Note: this variable does not overrides the session cache.
-If a valid method has been recorded in the session cache, this method will be selected instead of the one provided by `SGTK_DEFAULT_AUTH_METHOD`.
+Note: this variable does not override the session cache.
+If a valid method has been recorded in the session cache, this method will be prioritized over the one provided by `SGTK_DEFAULT_AUTH_METHOD`.

 ``SGTK_FORCE_STANDARD_LOGIN_DIALOG``